 "None?
 That's good."

 The man in the chair groans and Addison helps him up.
 "Hey.
 It's okay.
-I got you."
+I got you," she softly tells him.
 She starts towards the door with the man but stops.
 Dean was blocking the exit, an extremely angry look on his face.
 "Crap."

 "So, anything you two wanna tell me, Sam," Dean coldly greets, walking towards his brother.

 Addison leans the man against the wall, nervously watching Dean.
-This was the one thing she never wanted to happen.
+This was not how she wanted Dean to find out.
 Sam sighs.
 "Dean, hold on, okay?
-Just let me-"
+Just let me—"

 "You gonna say 'let me explain?'
 You're gonna explain this?
 How about this?
 Why don't you start with who she is and what the hell is she doing here?"